-Cyjax is a Cyber Threat Intelligence company.
-The purpose of our service is to collect publicly available information from varying sources, enabling us to provide consultancy and advisory services to clients about the risks they face, and to ensure their critical assets are secured.
+Digital Threat Intelligence: We collect publicly available information from varying sources, enabling us to provide consultancy and advisory services to clients about the risks they face, and to ensure their critical assets are secured.

-We do this through a host of technologies designed to perform both automated and manual sourcing of threat intelligence information, alongside advanced analytical features that enable business entities to conduct analysis and generate outputs in the form of alerts, reports or data feeds.
+We do this through technologies designed to perform both automated and manual sourcing of threat intelligence information, alongside advanced analytic features that enable business entities to conduct analysis and generate outputs in the form of alerts, reports or data feeds.

 Cyjax is dedicated to ensuring that all personal data is handled, stored and processed in compliance with statutory and regulatory requirements.

 Our registered office is: The Old Chapel, Union Way, Witney, Oxon, England, OX28 6HD